mfranzke/datalist-polyfill/README.md

-# datalist-polypill
+# datalist-polyfill
-This is a minimal and library dependency-free vanilla JavaScript polypill for the awesome datalist-functionality, that will bring joy and happiness into our lives :-)
+This is a minimal and library dependency-free vanilla JavaScript polyfill for the awesome datalist-functionality, that will bring joy and happiness into our lives :-)

 Tested in Safari, for which it's mainly meant for, as all of the others are already supporting it - quite - well: <http://caniuse.com/#feat=datalist>
 No dependencies, written in plain JavaScript.
 Released under the MIT License: <http://www.opensource.org/licenses/mit-license.php>